-The relationship between AI and SDG 13 is well-documented, with numerous use cases highlighted in various UN repositories: 7 use cases out of 40 in AI for Good: Innovate for Impact,343 and around 110 use cases out of 408 in the UN Activities on AI.344 Similar, to other environmental SDGs, the synergy between AI and SDG 13 is a paradox.
-On one side, numerous use cases can enhance climate actions by using AI, while on the other side, the energy usage and increase in consumption behaviors from AI put the entire relationship at risk. $^{\rm 345}$ Interesting use cases from AI include the optimization of logistics such as freight roads to minimize CO2 emissions, where the road used is for example the least carbon-intensive.346 This is a valuable reduction, as transport accounts for around one-fifth of global CO2 emissions. $^{\rm 347} Additionally, AI can be used to drive CO_2 measurement and can give$ additional visibility to the causes and effects of climate change to governments.348It can also help governments better monitor their climate impact and make informed decisions around it.349 Moreover, AI can also be used to provide improved forecasting abilities on weather events, to help governments and organizations better prepare for adverse climate events, and also better prepare the regions to support such catastrophes.350 Additional AI use cases for the climate include mapping melting behaviors of icebergs, helping communities at risk to better mitigate climate impact or supporting organizations in finding pathways to decarbonize.351 AI can give the right tools to governments to better predict and plan the challenges that climate change will generate.
+The relationship between AI and SDG 13 is well-documented, with numerous use cases highlighted in various UN repositories: 7 use cases out of 40 in AI for Good: Innovate for Impact, 343 and around 110 use cases out of 408 in the UN Activities on AI.
+344 Similar, to other environmental SDGs, the synergy between AI and SDG 13 is a paradox.
+On one side, numerous use cases can enhance climate actions by using AI, while on the other side, the energy usage and increase in consumption behaviors from AI put the entire relationship at risk. $^{\rm 345}$ Interesting use cases from AI include the optimization tion of logistics such as freight roads to minimize CO2 emissions, where the road used is for example the least carbon-intensive.
+346 This is a valuable reduction, as transport accounts for around one-fifth of global CO2 emissions.
+347 Additionally, Al can be used to drive CO_2 measurement and can give additional visibility to the causes and effects of climate change to govern $ments. {}^{348} It \ can \ also \ help \ governments \ better \ monitor \ their \ climate \ impact$ and make informed decisions around it.
+349 Moreover, AI can also be used to provide improved forecasting abilities on weather events, to help governments and organizations better prepare for adverse climate events, and also better prepare the regions to support such catastrophes. $^{350}\,\mathrm{Additional\,AI}$ use cases for the climate include mapping melting behaviors of icebergs, helping communities at risk to better mitigate climate impact or supporting organizations in finding pathways to decarbonize.
+351 Al can give the right tools to governments to better predict and plan the challenges that climate change will generate.

-The rise of AI use cases, however, can also be problematic for SDG 13 as AI consumes important energy, which does not only originate from renewable energy, and lead to the creation of 0.01% of the GHG emissions currently.352

-The question arises with the socialization of AI to see if this number is going to rise, as the demand for AI by 30% - 40% annually.
+The rise of AI use cases, however, can also be problematic for SDG 13 as AI consumes important energy, which does not only originate from renewable energy, and lead to the creation of 0.01% of the GHG emissions currently.
+352 The question arises with the socialization of AI to see if this number is going to rise, as the demand for AI by 30% - 40% annually.
 Developing new efficient models could be a pathway to minimize any growth impact of AI.
-Another problem could regard the rise of new use cases such as marketing-driven cases that push for consumerism, and thus for the purchase of new products and services that would generate GHG emissions to be produced and managed.353
+Another problem could regard the rise of new use cases such as marketing-driven cases that push for consumerism, and thus for the purchase of new products and services that would generate GHG emissions to be produced and managed.
+353